 Every aspect of life is becoming dominantly digital, at an accelerated pace.
 Yes we have felt the changes with our media, our music, our communications.
 But they are much more widespread.
 The value in the product and services you buy is surrounded with essential ratings and data that drive your choice.
 The value of the GE jet engine, Caterpillar tractor or Tesla car lies partly in steel, but largely in bits and bytes.
 The waiter for the restaurant becomes the Seamless application.
 The branch visit will get replaced by the Skype call; the retail store visit often by the virtual reality session.
 The pharmaceutical pill has a mini sensor to report if it was absorbed.
 And when each product or service becomes largely digital, they now can be changed instantly, customized perfectly, remembered forever, produced ubiquitously and connected seamlessly — they come alive with potential.

 The shift is inescapable.
 Over time, every aspect of our world will become more tracked, transparent, automated, unbundled, intelligent and fluid.
 No regulation, industry structure, or unique asset or skill will hold back accelerating change.
 Kevin Kelly’s recent book about technological forces is called “The Inevitable” for good reason.

 What does this mean for our lives on a daily basis?
-The six fundamental shifts below and on the next page offer a picture of the world for which we need to prepare and the attendant opportunities.
+The six fundamental shifts below offer a picture of the world for which we need to prepare and the attendant opportunities.
 Although enabled by a growing array of new technologies, the changes will be fueled by human behavior: our unquenchable thirst for a more instantaneous, open, connected and intelligent world.

 1. A life in flow